Quality Rating 2: Information and Policies

 Instructions

-To meet the requirements for Administrative Policies and Practices: Information and Policies: ADM 1.2, your family handbook, written agreement or contract includes policies and practices for:
+To meet the requirements for Administrative Policies and Practices: Information and Policies: ADM 1.2 you will upload your program’s information and policies for the following:

 The Policy or Statement Builder interactives provide step-by-step guides for creating your policies.